google/xls/docs_src/dslx_std.md

 recv_non_blocking(tok: token, c: chan<T> in, default_value: T) -> (token, T, bool)
 ```

+!!!
+NOTE
-NOTE: non-blocking operations make a block latency sensitive and can no longer
+    non-blocking operations make a block latency sensitive and can no longer
     be described as pure "Kahn Process Networks", which means that the design's
     correctness is more sensitive to the chosen schedule, and thus design
     verification should occur on the scheduled design.

 ### `recv_if_non_blocking`: conditional non-blocking receive of a value from a channel